Diaoul/subliminal/docs/provider_guide.rst

 --------------
 To save bandwidth and improve querying time, intermediate data should be cached when possible.
 Typical use case is when a query to retrieve show ids is required prior to the query to actually search for subtitles.
 In that case the function that gets the show id from the show name must be cached.
+Expiration time should be :data:`~subliminal.cache.SHOW_EXPIRATION_TIME` for shows and :data:`~subliminal.cache.EPISODE_EXPIRATION_TIME` for episodes.

 Language